rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 If we instead put *hosting.rs* in the *src* directory, the compiler would expect that code to be in a `hosting` module declared in the crate root, not as a child of the `front_of_house` module.
-The rules the compiler follows to know what files to look in for modules' code means the directories and files more closely match the module tree.
+The rules the compiler follows to know what files to look in for modules’ code means the directories and files more closely match the module tree.

 > ### Alternate File Paths